-Passing the culminating experience with a grade or score equivalent to a B is required of all MSW students to graduate.
-On-campus PAC students may choose a thesis instead of the PAC e-portfolio as their culminating experience.
-ADP Live Online and campus-based students (Tucson and Phoenix) must complete SWG 621 regardless of whether or not they choose to complete a thesis.
-The culminating experience for Advanced Generalist students (Online, West, and Yuma) must successfully complete (grade of B or higher) SWG 693 Applied Project, which involves developing an e-portfolio highlighting three projects from their specialization year internship.
+Passing the culminating experience with a grade or score equivalent to a B (80%) is required of all MSW students to graduate.
+In-Person PAC students may choose a thesis instead of the PAC e-portfolio as their culminating experience.
+ADP, MSW Sync and campus-based students (Tucson and Phoenix) must complete SWG 621 regardless of whether or not they choose to complete a thesis.
+The culminating experience for Advanced Generalist students (Online, West, and Yuma) must successfully complete (grade of B or higher) SWG 693 Applied Project, which involves developing an e-portfolio that highlights three projects from their specialization year internship.
+All of our Culminating Experience projects are specially crafted to highlight your learning and Practicum education in a professional manner in order to demonstrate your social work knowledge and skill development.